rapidsai/cloud-ml-examples/azure/notebooks/kubernetes/Detailed_setup_guide.md

     ```

 ### [Step 3: Set up the AKS cluster to use GPUs for our workload](#anchor-setup-gpu)
-Once you have a AKS cluster up and running with nodes which have GPU capabilities, you need to install the [NVIDIA device plugin](https://github.com/NVIDIA/k8s-device-plugin) which allows allocation of GPUs to pods.
+Once you have an AKS cluster up and running with nodes which have GPU capabilities, you need to install the [NVIDIA device plugin](https://github.com/NVIDIA/k8s-device-plugin) which allows allocation of GPUs to pods.
 - First create a namespace using:
     ```
     kubectl create namespace gpu-resources